Our Guide to Glass Bottle Colours

-You may not have considered how the glass bottles you use every day – whether in the refrigerator or medicine cabinet – are designed to fulfil a purpose.
+You may not have considered how the different types of glass bottles used every day – whether in the refrigerator or medicine cabinet – are designed to fulfil a purpose.
 From thickness to colour, each type of glass bottle has different qualities to suit its contents or function.
 In this guide, we’re focusing on the latter.

-Here, Origin explores the different colours of glass bottles available and their unique qualities.
+Here, Origin explores the different colours of glass bottles available, their unique qualities, and why these make them suitable for a variety of different purposes.

 The popular ‘Bristol blue’ glass (also known as ‘cobalt blue’) is made from a combination of fine cobalt oxide with lead crystal, creating its deep blue colour.
-Other popular shades of blue glass bottles include sapphire blue, midnight blue, cornflour blue and electric blue.
+Other popular shades of blue glass bottles include sapphire blue, midnight blue, cornflower blue, and electric blue.

 While blue glass provides moderate protection against harmful UV rays, it is not as effective as alternative tinted glass colours such as amber glass.